ilkosta/static-jade-brunch/README.md

 ### Configuration Options
 The plugin can be configured to filter wich file to compile and to place in `assets`, it can:

-* build only the files inside the directories that match the regular expression in the `config.plugins.static_jade.path` array.
+* build only the files inside the directories that match a regular expression in the `config.plugins.static_jade.path` array. (best)
 * build only the files that end with the extension specified by `config.plugins.static_jade.extension` string.

 Config example: